-Mobile optimization refers to the act that an enterprise SEO agency Sydney based uses to ensure your website works well and is easy to read and use on both smartphones and tablets.
+Mobile optimization refers to the specific technique that an SEO agency Sydney specialist uses to ensure your website works well and is easy to read and use on both smartphones and tablets.

 Some of the reasons to optimize your website for mobile devices include:

 - The majority (58%) of all Google searches are done using a mobile device (and this is increasing)

 - Mobile optimization improves search engine spiders’ ability to index your website

 - Google boosts the ranking of websites which are mobile-friendly

 To optimise your website for mobile devices, do these things:

 This allows you to use the same website, url and content as your desktop version, but have the layout and text size change depending on the device being used.
 This is a user-friendly and Google recommended way to ensure visitors enjoy their user experience.
 Additionally, ensure you use the Viewport Content tag to change the size of your page based on the viewer’s device.